sambuckwild/rideshare/README.md

 * Max Tree Depth = 10
 * Min Samples Split = 5

+After we re-ran the model with the tuned hyperparameters we say an increase in accuracy from the initial model to 75.7% which is an increase of about 4.7% overall.
+Then we took the tuned Random Forest model and wanted to evaluate which features were the most imporant to get some additional insight.

 ### Feature Importance Plots

 After fine-tuning the Random Forest model, we plotted the Features with regard to their overall importance (see below).